No club will represent Ghana in Africa except AshantiGold SC - CEO

-AshantiGold Chief Executive Officer, Emmanuel Frimpong has said that they will not permit any club to represent Ghana in the CAF Confederation Cup next season.
+AshantiGold Chief Executive Officer Nana Frimpong has said that they will not permit any club to represent Ghana in the CAF Confederation Cup next season.

-AshantiGold defeated Berekum Chelsea 4-1 in the semifinals to book a place in the final.

 The three teams had their license approved to represent Ghana but following their elimination from the competition, it is unknown whether Ashantigold can play in Africa after reaching the final.